JohnLavender474/E-Cinema/README.md

 - John Lavender:

-    - Worked with the Java code, creating the classes for entities, services, and controllers.
-Collaborated on drawing UML diagrams.
+    - Worked on the Java code, creating the classes for entities, services, and controllers.
+Wrote unit and integration tests.
+Collaborated on UML diagrams.

+- Abishek Murugappan:

+    - Worked on JavaScript.
+Assisted with Java code.
+Collaborated on UML diagrams.

+- Andrew Swann:

+    - Worked on documentation and UML diagrams.
+Acted as team leader, setting meeting times and deadlines.

+- Dahun Im:

+    - Worked on HTML and CSS.
+Designed web page flow and connecting frontend to backend.

 ---